 These documents can include the following:

-- Durable power of attorney – From what I understand, this is active as soon as you create the document.
+- Durable power of attorney – From what I understand, this is active as soon as you create the document but verify this with an attorney or other authoritative resource.
 It is appointing who you chose to take care of your finances in case you are incapacitated.

 - Power of attorney – This is also known as the Health Care Proxy.
 The person you appoint will help in making medical decisions for you in case you are incapacitated.